LivingLegacyMedia/vowbound/chapter_05.md

 "The one between hiding and acting.
 Between protecting yourself and protecting everyone else."
 She stepped back.
 "Your father chose to hide.
 To keep the fragment safe by keeping it secret.
 Maybe that was the right choice at the time.
 But it's not an option anymore.
 You have to act now, or watch everything fall."

 Cassian mounted the horse, settling into the worn saddle.
-From this height, he could see over the town walls to the fields beyond.
-Peaceful.
-Quiet.
-Unaware of the storm coming from the north.
+From this height, he could see over the town walls to the square beyond.
+Even from here, he could see people gathering near the trade post.
+The Hollow's deadline was hours away.
+By sunset, Millhaven would make its choice—or have it made for them.

-"Take care of them," he said.
-"While I'm gone.
-The refugees, the town.
-If the Hollow comes before I return—"

-"I'll do what I can," Seris promised.
-"But you're our best hope.
-Remember that when things get hard.
-Remember what you're fighting for."
+He wanted to stay.
+To stand with them.
+To fight somehow.

+But Seris was right.
+His fight wasn't here.
+Not anymore.

+"What will happen to them?" he asked quietly.

+"They'll survive," Seris said.
+"One way or another.
+The Hollow doesn't destroy towns—it absorbs them.
+Your people will live.
+They'll just..."
+She paused, searching for words.
+"They'll just stop fighting.
+Stop being what they were..."

+"That's not survival."

+"No," Seris agreed.
+"But the alternative is worse, or seems worse in the moment."
+She touched his stirrup briefly.
+"You can't save them by staying.
+You can only fail alongside them.
+Your path leads south now."

+She was right.
+But it still felt like cowardice.

 Cassian nodded.
 Then he urged the horse forward, through the gate, onto the road that led south to the capital.